When is the next UFC event?

 Drew Dober vs Rafael Alves (lightweight)

-Justin Tafa vs Don’Tale Mayes (heavyweight)
+Don’Tale Mayes vs Hamdy Abdelwahab (heavyweight)

-Diego Ferreira vs Drakkar Klose (lightweight)
+Rafa Garcia vs Drakkar Klose (lightweight)

 Early prelims

-Ramiz Brahimaj vs Michael Morales (welterweight)
+Adam Fugitt vs Michael Morales (welterweight)

-Ji Yeon Kim vs Mariya Agapova (women’s flyweight)
+Ji Yeon Kim vs Joselyne Edwards (women’s flyweight)

 Nicolae Negumereanu vs Ihor Potieria (light heavyweight)

-Orion Cosce vs Blood Diamond (welterweight)
+Orion Cosce vs Mike Mathetha (welterweight)

 Register for free to continue reading